-The total amount spent by compulsory insurance schemes was 17 billion euro in 2017.
-Out of these, about 5 billion was used to finance the Fond hospitals, the annual growth rate of total spending in compulsory insurance schemes between 2011 and 2015 was 3.7%.
+The total amount spent by compulsory insurance schemes was 17.7 billion euro in 2018.
+Out of these, about 5.4 billion was used to finance the Fond hospitals, the annual growth rate of total spending in compulsory insurance schemes between 2011 and 2018 was 3.8%.
 Our estimates for average per capita expenditures by federal states are plotted in Figure 4.

-Variable name PC_pins Source data & 2011 - 2017 Availability SHA tables, Statistik AT (2011 - 2017) Expenditures, Finanzstatistik HVSV (2001 - 2016) Expenditures for 2016, 2017 have been taken from Statistisches Handbuch der öst.
-SV 2017, 2018, chapter 5.
-Residence of insurees: Statistisches Handbuch der öst.
-SV (2012 - 2018) Population statistics, Statistik AT Distribution key First, relevant health-related expenditures from the financial reports of social insurance providers are counted separately for each provider of health insurance and pension insurance ( ProviderExpPr ).
+Variable name PC_pins Source data & 2011 - 2018 Availability SHA tables, Statistik AT (2011 - 2018) Expenditures, Finanzstatistik HVSV (2001 - 2018) Residence of insurees: Statistisches Handbuch der öst.
+SV (2012 - 2018) Population statistics, Statistik AT Distribution key First, relevant health-related expenditures from the financial reports of social insurance providers are counted separately for each provider of health insurance and pension insurance (ProviderExp {Pr}).
 Second, the expenditures are distributed across federal states using the information about the residence of the insured persons.
-ShareInsuredPr,S denotes the share of insured with provider Pr that are residents of federal state S : $CIExp{S} = \sum{Pr} ProviderExp{Pr} \cdot ShareInsured{Pr,S}$ Distribution key: share in total national expenditures is computed as $Share{S} = rac{CIExp{S}}{\sum{i}CIExp{i}}$

-The information about the residence of the insured persons is only available starting from 2012.
+ShareInsured {Pr,S} denotes the share of insured with provider Pr that are residents of federal state S : $CIExp{S} = \sum{Pr} ProviderExp{Pr} \cdot ShareInsured{Pr,S}$ Distribution key: share in total national expenditures is computed as $Share{S} = \frac{CIExp{S}}{\sum{i} CIExp{i}}$ The information about the residence of the insured persons is only available starting from 2012.
 These shares vary little over time, therefore we used 2012 to approximate the values in 2011.

 Caveats In comparison with the SHA tables, we do not analyse the individual expenditure areas and our data per insurance provider are much less precise.
 We omit the health-related expenditures from compulsory accident insurance providers (relatively small, around 300 million euro), because there is no regionally differentiated information available to split these expenditures.
 The distribution of health expenditures based on the share of residence is an approximation.
 The underlying assumption is that on average, costs per insured person within one insurance company are independent on the residence.
-Expenditures for "Pensionsversicherungen" of 2016, 2017 had to be projected on the basis of the past annual growth rates, as Finanzstatistik wasn't available for those years.
-Notes We included expenditures from health insurance (majority, around 15.5 billion euro in 2017) and pension insurance (around 1 billion euro), but omitted accident insurance (around 300 million euro).From pension insurance, only the biggest category Gesundheitsvorsorge und Rehabilitation is included, although parts of other categories are also counted in SHA (Transportkosten, Verwaltungsaufwand).From health insurance, we included: Total Versicherungsleistungen plus Verwaltungs- und Verrechnungsaufwand
+Notes We included expenditures from health insurance (majority, around 16.2 billion euro in 2018) and pension insurance (around 1.2 billion euro), but omitted accident insurance (around 230 million euro).
+From pension insurance, only the biggest category Gesundheitsvorsorge und Rehabilitation is included, although parts of other categories are also counted in SHA (Transportkosten, Verwaltungsaufwand).
+From health insurance, we included: Total Versicherungsleistungen plus Verwaltungs- und Verrechnungsaufwand minus total Gebühren, Kostenbeteiligungen und Behandlungsbeiträge minus Krankengeld, Rehabilitationsgeld, Wochengeld minus Vorsorge(Gesunden)untersuchungen minus Bestattungskostenzuschuss